HydroModPy/HydroModPy/docs/_dev_notes/validation_cases_legacy_removal_report.md

 Remaining non-code or intentionally current items:

-- generated comparison snapshots under `validation_cases/**/comparison/**`
-  still contain historical `launcher_simulation` strings and old config snapshots; those should be regenerated or removed as generated artifacts;
+- the known generated comparison snapshot under `validation_cases/analytical/transient/linearized_unconfined_boundary_step_1d/comparison/lu_boundary_step_same_support/` was removed from Git tracking and ignored; rerun `run_comparison.py` to regenerate it locally when needed;
 - `_postprocess` remains as a run-artifact/sidecar directory for current
   workflows, not as the validation field-reader contract;
 - broader project compatibility outside validation is intentionally out of